How to Firmly Establish and Enforce Healthy Emotional Boundaries?

 Boundaries harness intimacy, trust, and honesty.

-When boundaries in a relationship are too loose, we build our identity around our relationship to someone else.
+When boundaries in a relationship are too loose, we build our identity around our relationship with someone else.
 We become somebody’s partner, which diminishes the potential of who we are and who we might grow into.

 We convey our boundaries in a relationship by clearly communicating what we’re willing to tolerate and what we’re not willing to tolerate, our likes and dislikes, what’s right and wrong for us.